MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/icons.md

 ---
-Description: Good icons harmonize with typography and with the rest of the design language.
+description: Good icons harmonize with typography and with the rest of the design language.
 They don’t mix metaphors, and they communicate only what’s needed, as speedily and simply as possible.
 title: Icons
 ms.assetid: b90ac02d-5467-4304-99bd-292d6272a014
 label: Icons